ilyla/Sleepy-Story-Samantha/README.md

 Sleepy Story
 ============

-By verin555, ScottButcher (that's me), and ElysianTail, with editing help from Hypnonymoose and Anonymoususer2.
+Primarially written by Scott Butcher (that's me), but I've had a lot of help from verin555 (who wrote the first chapter), ElysianTail (Who wrote Chapter 5), and a *lot* of editing help from Hypnonymoose and Anonymoususer2.

 This is a story that is hopefully going to be uploaded on [MCStories](http://www.mcstories.com/).
 It is in reality a thinly veiled advertisement for [Sleepychat](http://www.sleepychat.com/), a chatting site for hypnotists and subjects, which needs more love.